approvers/stylelint-config-scss/README.md

 Use it as is or as a foundation for your own config.

-To see the rules that this config uses, please read the [config itself](https://github.com/approvers/stylelint-config-scss/blob/master/index.js).
+About the rules which is used this config, please see the [config itself](https://github.com/approvers/stylelint-config-scss/blob/master/index.js).

 ## Installation